nimdiido/nimdiido/README.md

 ## 👾 Vinicius Pacheco

 <div>
  <p>Hello, my name is Vinicius, and I'm a programmer with a strong passion for creating innovative and efficient solutions.
-I have experience with JavaScript, TypeScript, HTML, CSS, React, Node.js, Express, Git, MySQL, and MongoDB.
+I have experience with JavaScript, TypeScript, HTML, CSS, React, Node.js, Express, Git, MySQL, MongoDB.
 I'm eager to develop my skills and expertise in various programming languages and tools.
 I'm also a team player who is always looking to learn from others and contribute to a positive work environment.
 I'm excited about the opportunity to work with a dynamic team and make a meaningful impact.</p>
 </div>

 ## 📓 About Me

 - Name: Vinicius Pacheco
-- Age: 19 Years
+- Age: 19 Years Old
-- University: UniCesumar (Software Engineering)
+- Education: Software Engineering at UniCesumar
+- Hobbies: Develop, Games, Music, Books
+- Interpersonal Skills: Communication, Teamwork, Adaptability, Problem-Solving

 <div style="display: inline_block"><br>
   <img align="center" alt="js" height="30" width="40" src="https://raw.githubusercontent.com/devicons/devicon/master/icons/javascript/javascript-plain.svg">